kanasva/ai-chest-xray-diagnosis-full-stack/README.md

 - [Drizzle ORM](https://orm.drizzle.team/) - For database interactions.

 ## Design
-- This project follows the [Material Design 3](https://m3.material.io/) guidelines, especially the colour system
+- This project follows the [Material Design 3](https://m3.material.io/) guidelines, especially the colour system.

 ## Project Architecture
 This project uses a layered architecture to ensure modularity, maintainability, and scalability: